leond558/Bank-API-Project/README.md

 2. Navigate to the project directory: cd LeonDailaniStarlingRoundUp
 3. Build the project with Maven: mvn clean install

-### Configuration

-In order for the program to work, an access token for a Starling Bank customer is required.

-To set up your access token securely, follow these steps:

-Create a config.properties file in the src/main/resources directory.
-Add your Starling Bank API access token to the file as follows:
-    starling.access.token=INSERT_YOUR_ACCESS_TOKEN_HERE

 ### Running the Program